josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 ### [Fresh](https://fresh.deno.dev/)

 [Fresh](https://fresh.deno.dev/) is a server-rendered frontend framework with islands architecture, built on Deno.
 It's a bit younger than most of the rest of the items on this list, but it's full of promise as a minimal-JS, island-based framework that can run on the edge—powered by Deno, no less, which means your server code is faster, more secure, TypeScript by default, and all the other benefits Deno brings over traditional Node (such as easier, first-party linting, testing, and code formatting settings).

+Fresh uses Preact for rendering, so you know it's fast, and won't be difficult to pick up if you're coming from React, either.
+And again: building on Deno feels great.

 #### Fresh is recommended if: